pvcraven/arcade_book/source/chapters/11_loops_and_random_numbers/loops_and_random_numbers.rst

     :width: 20%
     :class: right-image

-The ``for`` loop example below runs the print statement five times.
-It could just as easily run 100 or 1,000,000 times just by changing the 5 to the desired number of times to loop.
-Note the similarities of how the ``for`` loop is written to the if statement.
+The ``for`` loop example below runs the ``print`` statement five times.
+It could just as easily run 100 or 1,000,000 times by changing the 5 to the desired number of times to loop.
+Note the similarities of how the ``for`` loop is written to the ``if`` statement.
 Both end in a colon, and both use indentation to specify which lines are affected by the statement.